JieYingWu/dvrk_action_embedding/README.md

-# This is the script to convert the JHU recored data from rosbag format to video images(.png) and kinematics(.txt) file.
+# This is the script to convert the JHU recored data from rosbag format to video images(.png) and kinematics files(.txt).

 ## install: